 Two great awards ceremonies happen every February, the Grammys, and WYCE’s 17-year-old ceremony for Michigan, the Jammies.
 Here are some of WYCE’s favorite Grammy winners and nominees, with a few of our local winners that stack up quite nicely.

 If you’ve been behind on hitting up live music venues, there’s no better way to catch up with the local music scene than the Jammies awards.
 The concert/ceremony, now in its 17th year, is WYCE’s local and regional music awards showcase.
 Note: Attendees are encouraged to come in their favorite pajamas.

-This monthly playlist is a collaboration between WYCE, AMI Jukeboxes and Revue West Michigan.
+This special Cheap Issue-themed playlist is a collaboration between WYCE, AMI Jukeboxes and Revue West Michigan.
 You can hear this mix as a playlist on AMI Jukeboxes and stream it on wyce.org — from Grand Rapids to the world!
-Also, some of these bands are headed to West Michigan this month, check out the show info.

 On the weekend, he’s Paul Bauer, animalistic drummer for Kalamazoo-based funk/soul outfit The Mainstays.
 To a whole different throng of fans, he goes by the name Mr. Paul.
 Mr. Paul is the brains behind Small Sounds, a program that encourages musical exploration amongst young children but also an entity that has expanded into a one-man band of sorts to record and perform kid-friendly tunes.